NemoKradXNA/MonoGame.Randomchaos.Services/index.md

 There is no sample for this as it has little to no functionality in it and is a supporting package.

 ### [MonoGame.Randomchaos.Services.Audio](https://github.com/NemoKradXNA/MonoGame.Randomchaos.Services/tree/main/MonoGame.Randomchaos.Services.Audio)
-This project gives you are service that can be used to play music and sound effects in your game, it has support for 3D sound and you have full volume control over the audio you play.
+This project gives you a service that can be used to play music and sound effects in your game, it has support for 3D sound and you have full volume control over the audio you play.

 #### [Sample - TODO]()

 ### [MonoGame.Randomchaos.Services.Camera](https://github.com/NemoKradXNA/MonoGame.Randomchaos.Services/tree/main/MonoGame.Randomchaos.Services.Camera)
-This project will give you access to a 3D camera, using the Transform class in MonoGame.Randomchaos.Intrfaces to rotate and translate the camera in 3D world space.
+This project will give you access to a 3D camera, using the Transform class in MonoGame.Randomchaos.Interfaces to rotate and translate the camera in 3D world space.
 I plan to alter this camera later to support 2D.

 #### [Sample - TODO]()

 ### [MonoGame.Randomchaos.Services.Coroutine](https://github.com/NemoKradXNA/MonoGame.Randomchaos.Services/tree/main/MonoGame.Randomchaos.Services.Coroutine)
 Another supporting package, but could be used independently of the others if required.
-It gives you a service that can manage and run coroutines in your games, similar to how Unity has co routines.
+It gives you a service that can manage and run coroutines in your games, similar to how Unity has coroutines.

 #### [Sample - TODO]()